1987 Major League Baseball postseason: Minnesota Twins vs. Detroit Tigers

-In an unexpected outcome, the Twins shockingly upset the MLB-best Tigers in five quick games and made their first World Series since 1965 (in the process denying a rematch of the 1968 World Series between the Tigers and Cardinals).
+In an unexpected outcome, the Twins shockingly upset the heavily favored Tigers in five games, returning to the World Series for the first time since 1965 (in the process denying a rematch of the 1968 World Series between the Tigers and Cardinals).

 Gary Gaetti helped lead the Twins to victory in Game 1 with two home runs.
-Bert Blyleven pitched seven solid innings and the Twins’ offense gave Tigers’ ace Jack Morris trouble on the mound as the Twins took a 2-0 series lead headed to Detroit.
-In Game 3, the Tigers were in danger of falling behind 3-0 in the series, but were bailed out by a two-run homer from Pat Sheridan in the bottom of the eighth, which got the Tigers on the board in the series.
-Home runs from Kirby Puckett and Greg Gagne would contribute to a 5-3 Twins’ victory in Game 4, giving them a 3-1 series lead.
+Bert Blyleven pitched seven solid innings and the Twins’ offense gave Tigers’ ace Jack Morris trouble on the mound as the Twins took a 2–0 series lead headed to Detroit.
+In Game 3, the Tigers were in danger of falling behind 3–0 in the series, but were bailed out by a two-run homer from Pat Sheridan in the bottom of the eighth, which got the Tigers on the board in the series.
+Home runs from Kirby Puckett and Greg Gagne would contribute to a 5-3 Twins’ victory in Game 4, giving them a 3–1 series lead.
 Blyleven pitched six solid innings in Game 5 as the Twins clinched the pennant by four runs.
 Game 5 was the last postseason game ever played at Tiger Stadium, and was also the final postseason game for Tigers’ manager Sparky Anderson.
 This was the Twins’ first postseason series win since the 1924 World Series, when the team was still the Washington Senators.

 The Tigers would eventually win the pennant again in their next postseason appearance in 2006, where they swept the Oakland Athletics before coming up short in the World Series.

-The Twins would win their next and most recent pennant in 1991 over the Toronto Blue Jays in five games en route to yet another World Series title.
+The Twins would win their next and most recent pennant four years later over the Toronto Blue Jays in five games en route to their most recent World Series title.